HSBNE-Archive/Policy/Rules/Rules.md

             document).

-    3. If asked by a member of the association, the secretary must, within 28 days after the request is made—
+    3. If asked by a member of the association, the secretary must, within 28 days after the request is made -

         1.  make the minute book (or electronic record) for a particular general meeting available for inspection by the member at a mutually agreed time